UQComputingSociety/uqcsbot-discord/README.md

 UQCSbot is our friendly chat bot used on the [UQCS Discord Server](https://discord.uqcs.org).
 For the UQCSbot used in our Slack team, see [UQCSbot-Slack](https://github.com/uqcomputing/uqcsbot-slack).

+For a step-by-step guide to contributing, see the [How To Contribute Code page](https://github.com/UQComputingSociety/uqcsbot-discord/wiki/How-To-Contribute-Code) on the [wiki](https://github.com/UQComputingSociety/uqcsbot-discord/wiki).
+Brief build and code formatting instructions can also be found below.

 ## Setup & Running Locally

 UQCSbot uses [Poetry](https://python-poetry.org/) for dependency management.
 Once you have Poetry setup on your machine, you can setup and install dependencies by running: